hamedkohan/Porsit-Website/README.md

 ## Frontend

-The frontend lives under `frontend/pages`.
-It loads a simple chatbot widget.
+The frontend lives under `frontend/pages` and uses TailwindCSS.
+A new example page `track/tipax.html` demonstrates the minimal Persian UI with the Vazirmatn font and chatbot widget.

 ### Run a Development Server